Sep783Lab/macbot-labs-/lab7.md

 ## Lab Questions:

-Derive the formula Z = (f * B) / d.
+- 1. Derive the formula Z = (f * B) / d.
 Explain each variable in the equation.

-What are the limitations of the OAK-D-LITE camera in terms of minimum and maximum depth perception (MinZ and MaxZ)?
+- 2. What are the limitations of the OAK-D-LITE camera in terms of minimum and maximum depth perception?

-Explain how Docker aids in running software independently of the host system.
+- 3. Explain how Docker aids in running software independently of the host system.
 How does it solve the compatibility issue with ROS versions?

-What does roslaunch do in the ROS ecosystem?
-Describe its primary function and provide an example command.

-What is a ROS launch file and why is it important?
+- 4. What is a ROS launch file and why is it important?

 Provide an example of a launch file from the OAK-D-LITE package used in this lab.
 Break down its components and explain each part.